isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev.rst

         ON
           ( geneInfo.chr = cnInfo.chr )
           AND ( geneInfo.bin = cnInfo.bin ) ) AS annotCN

       JOIN EACH (
+        # Here's the join between annotated copy number table and the gene expression table.

         SELECT
+          # Here we get the gene expression data, and barcodes.
+          # We join on the SampleBarcodes in each table.
           SampleBarcode,
           HGNC_gene_symbol,
           LOG2(normalized_count+1) AS logExp